124938/learning-spark/core-api-features/src/main/scala/_4_advance/README.md

   ~~~

 * **Known Issues:**
-  * Unless tasks are finished, we will not be able to see details of accumulators
+  * Unless tasks are finished, we will not be able to see details of accumulator
-  * Spark guarantees accumulators to be updated only in first execution i.e. if any task is re-executed the result can be inconsistent
+  * Spark guarantees accumulator to be updated only in first execution i.e. if any task is re-executed the result can be inconsistent

 * _**Note:**_
   * Accumulator should get used to manage counter instead of creating global variable in spark program

+### Broadcast Variable
+* **Introduction:**
+  * In Map-Reduce world, concept called Map Side Join is known as Broadcast Variable in Spark
+  * Broadcast Variable is immutable i.e. it can't be change

+* **When to use?**
+  * Usage of broadcast variable in below use case provides considerable performance boost:
+    * Large data set (fact) is getting join with smaller data set (dimension)